 Video Poker Questions

-Answer first: video poker is a paytable and RNG game, not player-vs-player poker.
-RTP is theoretical and tied to exact paytables and exact play.
+Video poker is a paytable and RNG game, not player-vs-player poker.

 Is video poker the same as poker?